An exciting opportunity to perform cutting-edge basic and translational research.

-Fellowships run up to 24 months.
+The initial appointment will be for two years with the possibility of extension.
 Salary is determined based on MD/PhD receipt date according to a set salary schedule, which begins at $54,080.00 up to a maximum of $59,000.00 plus benefits.
-Postdocs also receive up to $2,500 annually to support computing, travel and research needs.
+Postdoctoral fellows will also receive up to $2,500 annually to support computing, travel and research needs.

 |Number of Years||Average Annual Salary|

 Applications are accepted through http://bit.ly/HMRIpostdocapp.

 Application materials should include a cover letter with a brief summary of career goals and objectives, CV, copies of published abstracts or papers and three letters of recommendation.
 Private letters of recommendation can be submitted using this form: http://bit.ly/postdocletter

 Review of applications will begin immediately and continue until the positions are filled.

 HMRI provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.